What are you hungry for?

 Be in the company of others who feel just as you do!

 Wear comfortable clothing suitable for movement and sitting; bring a journal or paper and pen.
-All equipment provided.
+All yoga equipment provided.

 Testimonials from Previous Series